ruman23/EncryptedTrafficAnalysis/README.md

 You are free to:

-- **Share** — opy and redistribute the material in any medium or format for any purpose, even commercially.
+- **Share** — copy and redistribute the material in any medium or format for any purpose, even commercially.
 - **Adapt** — remix, transform, and build upon the material for any purpose, even commercially.

 Under the following terms: